-Francesca Panetta is an industry leader in the the word of immersive and experimental storytelling.
-As an immersive artist and journalist she uses emerging technologies to innovate new forms that have social impact.
+Francesca Panetta is an Emmy winning director and artist.
+She is an industry leader in the the word of immersive and experimental storytelling who uses emerging technologies to innovate new forms that have social impact.
 She has pioneered news forms of documentary and journalism leading teams in newsrooms and universities and winning awards for her innovative, richly layered and thoughtful work.

 She was a Creative Director in the MIT Center for Advanced Virtuality where she mades flagship pieces.
 Her most recent work concentrates on deepfakes and misinformation.

 Previous to MIT, she worked at the Guardian for over a decade where she pioneered new forms of journalism including interactive features, location-based augmented reality, and virtual reality leading the Guardian’s inhouse VR studio as Executive Editor.